j-siderius/TinySpark/docs/chapter3/training.md

 }
 $$

 Now these deltas can be applied to the weights of the neuron.
-Note that the delta $\delta$ is being subtracted from the weight, since we are dealing with an overshoot of our initial output.
+Note that the delta $\delta$ is being subtracted from the weight, since there is an overshoot of the initial output.

 $$
 \displaylines{